jburky15/multi-step-form-template/README.md

 Clone this repo

-use npm create vite

-select react, typescript

-once this is complete type npm i to finish installing dependencies
+once this is complete type npm i to install project dependencies

 finally, type npm run dev to check it out